Fuseit/voicebase-client-ruby/README.md

 ```

-The master branch implements version 2 of the VoiceBase API.
+The master branch implements version 3 of the VoiceBase API.

-See the **v1** branch for the API version 1.